garyfredgiger/GalacticWarReboot/README.md

 ###Debugging

 Since this game is still in development, there is a debugging features that can be enabled.
 During game play press *SHIFT* + *~* (tilda) to display debugging information about the current game.
 Also, pressing the 'a' key during game play will increase your firepower and pressing 'b' will decrease it.
+I left it in so I could get to higher levels faster to test out some of the advanced powerups in the game.

 ##Setting up and Running the Project for use in Eclipse